MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/serial-console-linux.md

 A. To enable or disable the serial console at a subscription-wide level, you must have write permissions to the subscription.
 Roles that have write permission include administrator or owner roles.
 Custom roles can also have write permissions.

-**Q. Who can access the serial console for my VM/VMSS?**
+**Q. Who can access the serial console for my VM/virtual machien scale set?**

-A. You must have the Virtual Machine Contributor role or higher for a VM or VMSS to access the serial console.
+A. You must have the Virtual Machine Contributor role or higher for a VM or virtual machien scale set to access the serial console.

 **Q. My serial console isn't displaying anything, what do I do?**